pingcap/community/challenge-programs/high-performance-tidb-challenge.md

 # High Performance TiDB Challenge
-This time we focus on workload optimization to bring TiDB performance to a higher level!
+High Performance TiDB Challenge is a mentoring program which focuses on workload optimization to bring TiDB performance to a higher level!
 Several typical workloads in need of optimization are now open for participants to discuss and work on!
 Completion of each challenge task under the selected workload is recognized through challenge points, which could be redeemed into cash awards and swags.

 ## Program Timeline